resatarikan/SQL-tips-and-tricks/README.md

 1) An error may be thrown if the implicit conversion isn't possible - for example, if one of the video IDs has a string value of _'abc2000'_

-2) \*Your query will likely be slower, due to the additional work of converting each value to the specified data type.
+2) \*Your query may be slower, due to the additional work of converting each value to the specified data type.

 Instead, use the same data type as the column you're operating on (`WHERE video_ID = '200050'`) or, to avoid errors, use a function like [`TRY_TO_NUMBER`](https://docs.snowflake.com/en/sql-reference/functions/try_to_decimal) that will attempt the conversion but handle any errors: